manawardhana/cassandra-pos-db/README.md

 # cassandra-pos-db

-This contains cassandra database structure and sample data for multi-tenant Cassandra database.
+This contains cassandra database structure and sample data for a multi-tenant Cassandra database.

 #Conventions
 ```